OpenNebula/docs/source/advanced_components/cloud_bursting/ec2g.rst

 OpenNebula Configuration
 ================================================================================

-Uncomment the EC2 IM and VMM drivers from ``/etc/one/oned.conf`` file in order to use the driver.
+Uncomment the EC2 IM and VMM drivers from the ``/etc/one/oned.conf`` file in order to use the driver.

 .. code::